paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-385-other-technology-base-policies-and-programs.md

 <a id="section-4872"></a>
 ## § 4872.
 Acquisition of sensitive materials from non-allied foreign nations: prohibition
-**(a) In General.—** Except as provided in subsection (c), the Secretary of Defense may not—
+**(a) In General.—** Except as provided in subsections (c) and (e), the Secretary of Defense may not—

-(1) procure any covered material melted or produced in any covered nation, or any end item that contains a covered material manufactured in any covered nation, except as provided by subsection (c); or
+(1) procure any covered material melted or produced in any covered nation, or any end item that contains a covered material manufactured in any covered nation, except as provided by subsections (c) and (e); or

 (2) sell any material from the National Defense Stockpile, if the National Defense Stockpile Manager determines that such a sale is not in the national interests of the United States, to—